Mali (processor): Variants

 The Mali core grew out of the cores previously produced by Falanx and currently constitute:

 Some microarchitectures (or just some chips?) support cache coherency for the L2 cache with the CPU.

 Adaptive Scalable Texture Compression (ASTC) is supported by Mali-T620, T720/T760, T820/T830/T860/T880 and Mali-G series.

 Implementations

 The Mali GPU variants can be found in the following systems on chips (SoCs):

-Mali video processors
+Video processors

 Mali Video is the name given to ARM Holdings' dedicated video decoding and video encoding ASIC.
 There are multiple versions implementing a number of video codecs, such as HEVC, VP9, H.264 and VP8.
 As with all ARM products, the Mali video processor is a semiconductor intellectual property core licensed to third parties for inclusion in their chips.
 Real time encode-decode capability is central to videotelephony.
 An interface to ARM's TrustZone technology is also built-in to enable digital rights management of copyrighted material.